BatoolBtoush/data-structures-and-algorithms/animal-shelter/README.md

-# Challenge Summary
+# **Challenge Summary**
-Create a class called AnimalShelter which holds only dogs and cats, and this class operates according to FIFO approach (first-in, first-out).
+Create a class called AnimalShelter that holds only dogs and cats, and this class operates according to FIFO approach (first-in, first-out).

 class methods: